angularfrontenders/monorepo/README.md

 * memento-pattern
 * strategy-pattern

+### Storybook

+Run `npx nx run storybook-host:storybook` to start storybook

 ## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `npx nx graph` to see a diagram of the dependencies of the projects.

 ## Remote caching